 All Honors Students are eligible to run for any position and you are allowed to run for more than one office.
 This is encouraged as most of the races are competitive.
-Up to two people can share an office.
+Up to two people can share any office except the President and Vice President roles.